 The business we are today grew out of conversations and work with farmers.
 We’re really proud of that.
 But we didn’t just talk with farmers back when we were first getting started.
 Connection and relationships with growers are the backbone of our company even today.
 It’s not some surface-level marketing angle — it’s just the truth.
 Hear more from some of our customers and several of our founders who’ve been around since the beginning.

 "Conservis has changed as much as our farms have changed in the last 10 years, or maybe even more from the standpoint of what they're able to offer.
 Through our relationship with Conservis, we have things now that we didn't even know we needed then.
 That makes you hungry for more.
 Even 10 years later, I still experience that with the company.
-They're constantly in conversation with us about what they can add to the system to make our operation better.
-It's great to be able to watch it mold as you're going through day-to-day life and see changes happen.
-And it's been that way since the very beginning."
+They're constantly in conversation with us about what they can add to the system to make our operation better."

 The very beginning: "We just listened and showed up"